MileHacker Logo

 • Bolt or Forus ride-sharing offer quicker transport than public options.

-• These are good for direct routes, especially for getting to/from the airport.
+• These are good for direct routes, especially for airport transfers.

 • Group attractions by neighborhood to minimize travel between sights.

-• Plan your daily route geographically for peak efficiency.
+• Plan your daily route geographically for maximum efficiency.

 Optimized Sightseeing